Behind the turntables at an Open Decks night

 My name was down, I was playing!

-My first problem was deciding what to play.
+Firstly I needed to decide what to play.
 There were too many tracks I really wanted to include!
-Of course A-ha were top of my list!
-Yet when I thought about songs I love, they all seemed to be completely different and I wasn’t sure they’d mix all that well.
+Yet when I thought about songs I love, they all seemed to be completely different and I wasn’t sure they’d actually mix all that well.

-I ended up gong down a disco route.
-It wasn’t what I thought I’d be playing when I first signed up!
-I really fancied playing the inimitable Donna Summer ‘I feel love’ and ‘Supernature’ by Cerrone.
-I trawled through the disco classics at home, and had a listen to what I thought could work well together
+I never expected I’d be playing disco.
+I thought it might have been some old school classics, or something bass heavy, but I really fancied playing the inimitable Donna Summer ‘I feel love’ and ‘Supernature’ by Cerrone.
+So I trawled through the disco classics at home, and had a listen to what I thought could work well together

 Close up of a mixer used in DJing when Playing Open Decks